paritytech/arkworks-substrate/README.md

 | ed_on_bls12_377_mul_projective                       |    179.54        |    32.72        |${\color{green}\bf 5.49 \boldsymbol{\times}}$|    9.72        |      24.07      |
 | ed_on_bls12_377_mul_affine                           |    177.53        |    33.24        |${\color{green}\bf 5.34 \boldsymbol{\times}}$|    9.76        |      23.90      |

-[^1]: implemented in a Substrate pallet with [arkworks](https://github.com/arkworks-rs/) library by this repo: https://github.com/achimcc/substrate-arkworks-examples
+[^1]: implemented in a Substrate pallet with [arkworks](https://github.com/arkworks-rs/) library.
-[^2]: implemented in a Substrate pallet with [ark-substrate](https://github.com/paritytech/ark-substrate) library, executed through host-function call, computed by this repo: https://github.com/achimcc/substrate-arkworks-examples
+[^2]: implemented in a Substrate pallet with [ark-substrate](https://github.com/paritytech/ark-substrate) library.
-[^3]: speedup by using ark-substrate and host calls, compared to native speed
+[^3]: speedup by using ark-substrate with host calls, compared to native speed.
-[^4]: These extrinsics just receive the arguemnts, deserialize them without using them and then take a generator or zero element of the expected return group, serizlize it and return it. **Calling a host call through a extrinsic which does nothing has been benchmarked with 3.98µs**.
-Implementation in: https://github.com/achimcc/substrate-arkworks-examples/tree/dummy-calls
+[^4]: These extrinsics just receive the arguments, deserialize them without using them and then take a generator
+      or zero element of the expected return group, serialize it and return it.
+      **Calling a host call through an extrinsic which does nothing has been benchmarked with 3.98µs**.
-[^5]: native execution, computed by this repo: https://github.com/achimcc/native-bench-arkworks
+[^5]: native execution, computed by [this](https://github.com/achimcc/native-bench-arkworks) repo.

 ## Usage

-To speed-up your ZK-Apps on Substrate just replace any ark-substrate dependencies by sp-curve dependencies.
-See [substrate-arkworks-examples](https://github.com/achimcc/substrate-arkworks-examples) for example implementations.
+Refer to [ark-substrate-examples](https://github.com/davxy/ark-substrate-examples) for some insights.